LokoGD/SteamOpenID/README.md

 SteamOpenID
 ===========

-Steam OpenID Ressource
+Steam OpenID Resource
 ----------------------

-*This ressource was created to better let users new to the Steam OpenID possibilities understand them and get into development quicker.*
+*This resource was created to better let users new to the Steam OpenID possibilities understand them and get into development quicker.*

 *****